Test a Completely New Website

 Step 8: Verify Goals

-In this same Experiment Summary you can change a lot, but to focus on the basics we just verify that goals are setup well.
+In this same Experiment Summary you can change a lot, but to focus on the basics we just verify that goals are set up properly.

-When URL's for the websites are different for example the checkout has a different URL, consider an advanced goal, monitoring 2 URL's at the same time (see image below).
+When URLs for the websites are different; for example the checkout has a different URL, consider using an advanced goal which monitors 2 URLs at the same time (see image below).

 Step 8: Launch Experiment